klein528/Rock-Paper-Scissors/README.md

 <p>2.
 The game has five rounds.</p>

 <p>3.
 When the game is done you can click the reset button on the bottom and play again.</p>

+<h1>Contribution</h1>
+<p>Pull requests are welcomed.
+For major changes, please open an issue first to discuss what you would like to change.</p>